proximax-storage/java-chain-xipfs-sdk/README.md

 ## Downloading content
 The Storage SDK supports two types of download.
-- Complete download - the usual download which retrieves content together with its details
+- Complete download - the usual download which retrieves content together with its metainfo
 - Direct download - the download which retrieves only the content

 ### Complete download